 \subsection{Transducer networks}

-Let us now use \autoref{def:Composition} to build transducers networks.
-Consider a collection of $N$ transducers $\{T(n)\}_{n \in \{0, \cdots ,N-1\}}$, whose respective latent memory alphabets are denoted by $\mathcal{R}(n)$ and their observable alphabets by $\mathcal{X}(n)$.
+Let us now use \autoref{def:Composition} to build networks of transducers.
+For this, let us consider a collection of $N$ transducers $\{T(n)\}_{n \in \{0, \cdots ,N-1\}}$, whose respective latent memory alphabets are denoted by $\mathcal{R}(n)$ and their observable alphabets by $\mathcal{X}(n)$.
 Since outputs flow through the network, these variables may function as both inputs and outputs of the transducers, depending on the context.
 For simplicity, here we focus on networks without loops, leaving the treatment of feedback for future work.

 For convention, we assume that the numbering of the transducers is such that it respects their causal ordering, meaning that $T_{n}$ can only influence $T_{n'}$ if $n' > n$, which guarantees \emph{no feedback} in the system.
 Thus, we assume that $\mathcal{X}(n)$ serves as both the output of transducer $n$ and part of the input of transducers $n+1$ onwards.
 Most generally, the linear operator of a transducer $T(n)$ depends on all previous observable outputs and can be expressed as $ \hat{T}(n)^{(x(n)|x(0:n))}$ where $x(0:n) \equiv \{x(0), \cdots, x(n-1)\}$.
 These assumptions lead to the next, which is a direct consequence of \autoref{res:kronecker}.